 - Almonds, cashews, pistachios, walnuts, natural nut butters, and tahini

-- Healthy fats like extra virgin olive oil or canola oil
+- Healthy fats like extra virgin olive oil or avocado oil

 - Lean proteins like fish and poultry (we love a good grilled salmon!)